rdbabiera/chirc/README.md

 documentation available at http://chi.cs.uchicago.edu/chirc/

-Note: This repository will be made private during autumn/winter quarters for the sake of academic integrity, or when instructed to be taken down.
+Note: This repository will be made private during autumn/winter quarters for the sake of academic integrity (course runs in winter), or when instructed to be taken down.